 Loneliness can be an increasing worry as people age, but it’s never too late to make new friends.
 Doing so can even add fun and excitement to your retirement.

 So, while it can be daunting, meeting people is a challenge that’s worth taking on.
 If you’re unsure of how to, Meet Up can help you locate people with similar interests, while Age UK run Friendship Centres to connect pensioners.

-Just as it’s never too late to make new friends, it’s also never too late for love.
-Finding a partner to accompany you through retirement is possible if you would like to.
+Just as it’s never too late to make new friends, it’s also never too late for love - and there are lots of ways you can find love later in life.

 The first way to meet people is to socialise.
-For example, joining a club with people that share an interest of yours is an ideal place to start.
+For example, joining a social group for over 50s with people that share an interest of yours is an ideal place to start.

-You can also look for a companion through online dating, which makes arranging dates easier than ever.
+You can also look for a companion through online dating for over 50s, which makes arranging dates easier than ever.
 Sites like eHarmony are great for people of all ages, while there are also specialist sites for older daters, such as Silver Singles.

 A hobby to lead you around the globe, the wide variety of wine provides ample opportunity for new experiences.
 Whether tasting in your own dining room or a vineyard abroad, developing your palate to sense each note a wine contains is an adventure.

 If you’d like to start, Vivino has many tips on wine tasting for beginners, while full courses can be found through Decanter.

 Baking is a wonderful skill that allows you to create delicious treats for yourself and your loved ones.
 It fills your kitchen with love and joy, as well as tasty food.